Curriculum Statement - Computing

 Students are given every chance to further delve into the world of Computing.
 Using links with well-known companies, we are able to provide the best opportunities for our students, growing their curiosity and enthusiasm.
 Examples of these include:

-- Cyber Girls First Events allowing KS3 girls looking for opportunities in Cyber Security companies such as GHCQ, J.P.
+• Cyber Girls First Events for KS3 girls looking for opportunities in Cyber Security companies such as GHCQ, J.P.
 Morgan and Microsoft.

-- BAE Systems Digital Intelligence Workshop where pupils get to try and stop a cyber-criminal through coding, network forensics etc.
+• BAE Systems Digital Intelligence Workshop where students get to try and stop a cyber-criminal through coding, network forensics, etc.

 KS3